 EV.
 P. WRIGHT, B.D., Portage la Prairie, Manitoba, was born at Westruther, Berwickshire, Scotland, in 1839.
-He received his elementary education at the parish school of his native village.
-In 1859 he came to Canada, and for two years engaged in agricultural pursuits, having charge of a farm near Cobourg, Out.
+R EV.
+P. WRIGHT, B.D., Forage in France, francesca, the correspondence village.
+In 1859 he came to Canada, He received his elementary education at the parish school of his native village.
+In 1859 he came to Canada, and for two years engaged in agricultural pursuits, having charge of a farm near Cobourg, Ont.
 During this time he was prosecuting his studies in private.
 On examination he obtained a teacher's certificate of the highest grade, and for two years devoted himself with great success to the teaching profession, meanwhile preparing for matriculation in Toronto University.
 For three years after this he was principal of Norwood High School, and for one year principal of St. Mary's High School.
 In these positions he was eminently successful, and received the highest testimony as to his skill and proficiency from the trustees, and especially from the late Professor Young, then Inspector of High Schools.
 But he felt called to the ministry, and resigning his position at St. Mary's, returned to Knox College, completed his theological studies in 1870, and in the same year was ordained and inducted as pastor of Erskine Presbyterian Church, Ingersoll.
-After being twice called to Chalmer's Church, Onebec, in February, 1875, he accepted the call and removed there.
-Three year's after this he accepted a call to Chalmer's Church, Montreal, where, in addition to his ministerial duties, he rendered efficient service in the Presbyterian College.
+After being twice called to Chalmer's Church, Quebec, in February, 1875, he accepted the call and removed there.
+Three years after this he accepted a call to Chalmer's Church, Montreal, where, in addition to his ministerial duties, he rendered efficient service in the Presbyterian College.
 From Montreal Mr. Wright was translated to Knox Church, Stratford, where he labored most successfully for nine years.
 In 1889 he accepted an urgent call to his present charge in Manitoba, where part of his family had already settled, and where his influence and missionary zeal are a tower of strength to the Presbyterian cause in that land.
 He was married in 1864 to Agnes McGregor, of Baltimore, Ont.
 Mr. Wright is an intensely earnest, eloquent and evangelical preacher, and, as a pastor, diligent, tender and faithful.